TripticWinter/TripticWinter/README.md

 - 👋 Hi, I’m @TripticWinter
 - 👀 I’m interested in ...
 Making Music
 - 🌱 I’m currently learning ...
 The Melodic Minor Scale
 - 💞️ I’m looking to collaborate on ...
-Not programming anything I don't need to
+Making Music
 - 📫 How to reach me ... ...

 <!---